victoriadrake/hugo-theme-introduction/exampleSite/content/en/home/index.md

 ---
-title: "Hi, I'm Introduction"
+title: "Hi, I'm Erik"
 headless: true
 ---

-I'm a theme for Hugo
+I'm a student of university of Bologna